 Gastroesophageal reflux disease (GERD)

 Prilosec is indicated for the treatment of heartburn and other symptoms associated with GERD.
-The drug is approved for this use in adults and children age 1 and older for up to four weeks.
+The drug is approved for this use in adults and children age 1 year and older for up to four weeks.
 GERD is the most common gastric problem Prilosec treats.
-People with GERD — also known as acid reflux disease — experience heartburn due to a malfunctioning muscle in the esophagus, the lower esophageal sphincter.
+People with GERD — also known as acid reflux disease — experience heartburn due to a malfunctioning muscle at the base of the esophagus, the lower esophageal sphincter.
 This happens when acid moves past this muscle and into the esophagus, creating the painful sensation of heartburn.
 Stomach acid is corrosive and can lead to esophageal injuries if left untreated.

 Prilosec is approved for the short-term treatment (four to eight weeks) of erosive esophagitis (EE) that is caused by acid-mediated GERD and has been diagnosed by endoscopy in patients age 1 and older.
 Erosive esophagitis (EE) is acid-related damage to the lining of the esophagus.
 Patients who do not respond to eight weeks of treatment may be prescribed an additional four weeks of therapy; however, the efficacy of Prilosec used for longer than eight weeks in patients with EE has not been established.